mrazomej/phd/src/chapter_05/section_05_multiple_gene_copy.md

 ### Exponentially distributed ages

-As mentioned in XXX, cells in exponential growth have exponentially distributed ages across the cell cycle, having more young cells compared to old ones.
+As mentioned in [Sec.
+5.2](#sec:ch5_sec04), cells in exponential growth have exponentially distributed ages across the cell cycle, having more young cells than old ones.
 Specifically, the probability of a cell being at any time point in the cell cycle is given by [@Powell1956]
 $$
     P(a) = (\ln 2) \cdot 2^{1 - a},
     \label{seq_age_prob}
 $$
 where $a \in [0, 1]$ is the stage of the cell cycle, with $a = 0$ being the start of the cycle and $a = 1$ being the cell division.
+In [Sec.
-In XXX we reproduce this derivation.
-It is a surprising result, but it can be intuitively thought as
-follows: If the culture is growing exponentially, that means that all the time, there is an increasing number of cells.
+5.10](#sec:ch5_sec11) we reproduce this derivation.
+It is a surprising result, but it can be intuitively thought as follows: If the culture is growing exponentially, that means that all the time, there is an increasing number of cells.
 That means, for example, that if in a time interval $\Delta t$ $N$ "old" cells divided, these produced $2N$ "young" cells.
 So at any point, there are always more younger than older cells.

 Our numerical integration of the moment equations gave us a time evolution of the moments as cells progress through the cell cycle.
 Since experimentally we